nZkSaki/nZkSaki/README.md

 Hi, I’m @nZkSaki, 24yo and I'm currently learning Flutter, Java and kotlin.
-I have been working on Yazaki Mercosur during last months, and I hope enjoying on projects in my area soon as possible.
+I have been working on Yazaki Mercosur during last months, and I hope enjoy on projects in my area soon as possible.

 <!---
 nZkSaki/nZkSaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.